arrowhead-f/x509-profile/proposal.md

 #### 2.1.3 `signature`

-An identifier associated with the cryptographic signature algorithm used to produce the `signatureValue` in the enclosing `Certificate`, as well as any parameters made relevant by the algorithm type.
+Identifies the signature suite used to produce the `signatureValue` in the enclosing `Certificate`, as well as any parameters made relevant by the suite.
-Examples of algorithms could be _RSA with SHA256_ or _ED25519_.
+Examples of suites could be _RSA with SHA256_ or _ED25519_.

-This field must contain the same algorithm as the `signatureAlorithm` field in the enclosing `Certificate`, as described in the beginning of Section 2.1.
+This field must contain the same suite as the `signatureAlorithm` field in the enclosing `Certificate`, as described in the beginning of Section 2.1.

+See Section 3 for information about selecting cryptographic algorithms.

 #### 2.1.4 `issuer`